The Directors have pleasure in presenting the 25th Annual Report

 administration combined with a full-fledged Enterprise Resource

-on its roll approximately Two Thousand (2000) employees.
+on its roll approximately One Thousand Six Hundred employees.

 A few of recent Infrastructure projects (including Social Infra)